 Apps like Zelle have no fees but limit transfers to around $1,000 per day and $5,000 per month, which may not cover full rent payments for many tenants.
 Venmo treats rent as a business transaction, adding a 3% fee.

-Online rent payment systems are the best way to collect rent as a landlord.
+Online rent payment services are the best way to collect rent as a landlord.
 Here are the key features you should look for in rent payment software:

 Automated payment processing

-Automation is helpful for landlords, especially those managing multiple properties.
+Automation is helpful, especially when you manage multiple properties.
 A good rent payment system should handle rent collection with minimal effort.
 Here’s what that looks like:

 - Auto rent collection (set up recurring payments)